yshahzad/mais202/README.md

 # mais202
-Final project for Team i in MAIS 202, Winter 2025.
+Final project for Team 1 in MAIS 202, Winter 2025.